troycox/bigcommerce-api-docs/webhooks/quickstart.md

 12. store/customer/deleted
 13. store/app/uninstalled

+<a href="/api/event_triggers.md">This page</a> describes in detail the specific triggers for each of the event scopes.

 ### Provisioning webhooks
 Currently webhoooks is in beta and access is by invite only.
 If you have a strong use case and require access to webhooks, please get in touch with us.
 When you navigate to https://devportal.bigcommerce.com/beta/wehooks you will be able to provision webhooks for your account.